-The Aycock neighborhood had its beginnings in 1895, when textile magnate Ceasar Cone garded and paved Summit Avenue, a boulevard that connected downtown Greensboro to Cone’s manufacturing facilities.
+The neighborhood had its beginnings in 1895, when textile magnate Ceasar Cone graded and paved Summit Avenue, a boulevard that connected downtown Greensboro to Cone’s manufacturing facilities.
 The neighborhood’s central location to downtown and the Cone mills made it a desirable location for city residents, who erected large homes in Queen Anne styles with turrets, porches laced with brackets and spindles, and elaborate window shapes.
 Later houses follow Colonial Revival and Craftsman influence, yet nearly all houses in the district share broad front porches, mature trees, and generous floor plans.

-Points of interest include the War Memorial Stadium at 510 Yanceyville Street, constructed as a tribute to verterans of the First World War, and later witness to such legendary ball players as Jackie Robinson, Mickey Mantle, Carl Yastremski, Roger Maris, and Derek Jeter.
+Points of interest include the War Memorial Stadium at 510 Yanceyville Street, constructed as a tribute to veterans of the First World War, and later witness to such legendary ball players as Jackie Robinson, Mickey Mantle, Carl Yastremski, Roger Maris, and Derek Jeter.
 The Greensboro Farmers’ Curb Market at 501 Yanceyville Street is open year-round and features fresh flowers, foods, and produce.
-Notable houses include the castle-like Vaught House at 519 Summit Avenue, the Mediterranean-inspired Sigmund Sternberger House at 712 Summit Avenue, and the Charles B. Aycock Middle School, designed by New York firm Starrett and Van Vleck, located at 811 Cyprus Street.
+Notable houses include the castle-like Vaught House at 519 Summit Avenue, the Mediterranean-inspired Sigmund Sternberger House at 712 Summit Avenue, and the Swann Middle School, designed by New York firm Starrett and Van Vleck, located at 811 Cyprus Street.

 Summit Avenue was recognized as a National Register Historic District in 1993.